OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 ![This is image](https://i.postimg.cc/RVJvTv9q/API5.jpg)

 Click on "Actions" then "Deploy API".
-In "Deployment stage" select "New Stage", choose a "Stage name" (my stage called "Clac2Parameters_Test").
+In "Deployment stage" select "New Stage", choose a "Stage name" (my stage is called "Clac2Parameters_Test").
 It is not mandatory to fill in a "Stage/Deployment description", click on "Deploy" to create a stage.

 ![This is image](https://i.postimg.cc/RhVN0ynK/API6.jpg)